 first novel since 1983.
 Past winners have included Donald Kingsbury, Elizabeth

 Moon, Michael Flynn, Wen Spencer, Maria Snyder, Naomi Novik, Paolo Bacigalupi,

-Myke Cole, Charles Gannon, and Ada Palmer.
-Last year’s winner was Nicky Drayden
+Myke Cole, Charles Gannon, Ada Palmer, and Nicky Drayden.
+Last year’s winner

-memory of Towson State College Professor of Natural Sciences Compton Crook,
+in memory of Towson State College Professor of Natural Sciences Compton Crook,

 who wrote under the name Stephen Tall, and who died in 1981.
-Professor Crook was
+Professor Crook

 staunch champion of new works in the fields eligible for the award.